-- 6.1 Achieving the vision for Living in Brisbane 2026
+- 6.1 Achieving Brisbane Vision 2031

-- (i) enhanced liveability
+- (i) enhanced livability

 - (ii) satisfied community

 - (iii) regional leadership

 - 6.2 Improving service delivery and accessibility

 - (i) customer service excellence

 - (ii) integrated service delivery

 - (iii) program delivery

 - 6.3 Demonstrating value for money

 - (i) financial capability

 - (ii) key financial outcomes

 - (iii) value from Council's business, services and products

 - 6.4 Enhancing business processes and encouraging innovation

 - (i) continuous process improvement

 - (ii) innovation and product development

 - (iii) strategic alignment of priorities, processes and products

 - 6.5 Developing a capable and adaptive workforce

 - (i) capable workforce

 - (ii) use of technology and new ways of working

 - (iii) satisfied employees

-7. Employee and industrial relationships
+7 Employee and industrial relationships

-- 7.1 We recognise that employees appreciate the benefits of secure employment and sustainable conditions, committed and caring leadership, career development and effective representation.
-We encourage direct consultation with employees and their unions, and recognise that unions and their delegates have a role to play on behalf of employees in consultative processes and in resolving grievances and disputes. - 7.2 We intend to build upon established industrial relationships and reinforce our commitment to cooperative consultation and aim to resolve issues through effective joint problem solving and dispute resolution procedures, wherever possible.
-Council will continue to release employees who are consultative committee members for training to assist the effective operation of these processes and provide Industrial Relations Education Leave in accordance with Council's policies and procedures.
+7.1 The Parties recognise that employees appreciate the benefits of secure employment and sustainable conditions, committed and caring leadership, career development and effective representation.
+We encourage direct consultation with employees and Unions, and recognise that the Unions and their delegates have a role to play on behalf of employees in consultative processes and in resolving grievances and disputes.

-7.3 Working together we will:

-- (i) attract, select, develop and retain employees from diverse backgrounds and abilities - (ii) enhance the customer service capability of Council - (iii) generate competitive performance and improved rewards and working conditions - (iv) strengthen communication and commitment to seeking shared solutions - (v) use and continue to improve effective consultative structures and arrangements - (vi) promote lifelong learning and provide access to learning resources to develop our skills - (vii) foster employment relationships and working arrangements that meet community, employee and organisational needs into the future - (viii) streamline and standardise business processes with the development and implementation of BaSE - (ix) continuously improve Council's systems and processes - (x) generate positive financial outcomes that can be shared by customers, the community and employees - (xi) develop alliances, partnerships, associated businesses and joint ventures to deliver integrated government and community services to the region.
+- 7.2 We intend to build upon established industrial relationships and reinforce our commitment to cooperative consultation and aim to resolve issues through effective joint problem solving and dispute resolution procedures, wherever possible.
+Council will continue to release employees who are consultative committee members for training to assist the effective operation of these processes and provide Industrial Relations Education Leave in accordance with clause 31 of this Agreement. - 7.3 Working together the Parties will: - (i) attract, select, develop and retain employees from diverse backgrounds and abilities - (ii) enhance the customer service capability of Council - (iii) generate competitive performance and improved rewards and working conditions - (iv) strengthen communication and commitment to seeking shared solutions - (v) use and continue to improve effective consultative structures and arrangements - (vi) promote lifelong learning and provide access to learning resources to develop our skills - (vii) foster employment relationships and working arrangements that meet community, employee and organisational needs into the future - (viii) streamline and standardise business processes - (ix) continuously improve Council's systems and processes - (x) generate positive financial outcomes that can be shared by customers, the community and employees - (xi) develop alliances, partnerships, associated businesses and joint ventures to deliver integrated government and community services to the region.

-8. Consultative processes
+8 Consultative processes